A comparison of two possible nuclear effective field theory expansions around the one- and two-pion exchange potentials: Comparison between the two expansions

 \item[(ii)] For the subleading order phase shifts, we basically follow the regularization used in Refs.~\cite{Valderrama:2009ei,Valderrama:2011mv}, which also shows that the perturbative corrections are indeed renormalizable after the inclusion of a series of couplings.
 A few differences with respect to Refs.~\cite{Valderrama:2009ei,Valderrama:2011mv} are worth commenting: \begin{itemize} \item[(ii.a)] For the ${}^1S_0$ partial wave in EFT(OPE), Refs.~\cite{Valderrama:2009ei,Valderrama:2011mv} included both the $C_2$ and $C_4$ couplings at $Q^2$, which is the minimal requirement to render perturbative TPE finite and well-defined in the $R_c \to 0$ limit.
 However, finiteness is merely a subset of renormalizability and indeed RG invariance requires the $C_2$ coupling to enter at order $Q^0$, which is what we do here, a choice that entails a series of iterations of the $C_2$ coupling (which is computationally fastidious and has prompted expansions in which $C_2$ is fully iterated at ${\rm LO}$~\cite{Peng:2021pvo}).
 This is further justified by the fact that the ${\rm LO}$ calculation of the $^1S_0$ effective range only reproduces $50\%$ of its value.

 \item[(ii.b)] For the ${}^3S_1$-${}^3D_1$ channel in EFT(OPE), Refs.~\cite{Valderrama:2009ei,Valderrama:2011mv} use a total of six couplings for renormalizing TPE.
 However, Long and Yang proved that three couplings are enough~\cite{Long:2011xw} (just as happens in Weinberg's counting).
-We nonetheless will use six here, as this provides a more direct comparison between EFT(OPE) and EFT(TPE) at $\rm N^4LO$ (as in both cases we will end up with six couplings).
+We nonetheless will use six here, as this provides a more direct comparison between EFT(OPE) and EFT(TPE) at $\rm N^4LO$ (as with this choice we will end up with six couplings in both expansions).

 \item[(ii.c)] This choice of six couplings generates a further complication for ${}^3S_1$-${}^3D_1$ in EFT(OPE): RGE arguments (either Eq.~(\ref{eq:RG-contact}) particularized for $\alpha = 3/4$ or Ref.~\cite{Birse:2005um} for its original formulation) indicate that the couplings fixing the scattering lengths in the $E_1$ and $^3D_1$ channels enter at order $Q^{-1/2}$ or ${\rm N^{1/2}LO}$.
 This is problematic as it will require an inordinate number of iterations of these couplings (far exceeding the required iterations of $C_2$ in the singlet).
 Yet, it is worth noticing that non-perturbative OPE actually reproduces relatively well these scattering lengths at ${\rm LO}$~\cite{PavonValderrama:2005gu} (in contrast with the $^1S_0$ case, in which this does not happen for the effective range), indicating that in most practical settings these couplings are not really required.
-For this reason we will simply demote the $C_0(E_1 / {}^3S_1)$ couplings to $Q^2$.
+For this reason we will simply demote the $C_0(E_1 / {}^3D_1)$ couplings to $Q^2$.

-\item[(ii.d)] In principle a similar problem appears in the $^3P_0$ partial wave, but in this case the scattering length can be reproduced at $\rm LO$ which automatically implies that the subleading corrections to $C_0({}^3P_0)$ are trivial.
+\item[(ii.d)] In principle a similar problem appears in the $^3P_0$ partial wave, but in this case the scattering length can be reproduced at $\rm LO$, which automatically implies that the subleading corrections to $C_0({}^3P_0)$ are trivial.

 \item[(ii.e)] Finally, in EFT(OPE) we further assume that the promotion of OPE from its naive scaling ($Q^0$) to ${\rm LO}$ does not affect the power counting of the TPE potential.
 This is in contrast to the approach of Long and Yang which also promotes the TPE potential by one order~\cite{Long:2011qx,Long:2011xw,Long:2012ve}, a choice with makes perfect sense in terms of scales once we look at Eqs.~(\ref{eq:LambdaTPE-1}-\ref{eq:LambdaTPE-4})). \end{itemize} \end{itemize}